 - National Healthcareer Association (NHA)

 There are some states that do require certification in order to practice as a phlebotomist, like Nevada and California.
 California and a handful of additional states even require licensing.
 So it’s imperative that you pick a phlebotomist training program that not only offers a premium education, but also readies you for any licensing or certification examinations that you elect or are required to take.

 Online Phlebotomy Colleges

 Questions to Ask Phlebotomy Programs

-Is the School Accredited?
-The phlebotomist school and program you select should be accredited by a recognized national or regional accrediting organization, for example the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
-There are several benefits to graduating from an accredited program aside from an assurance of a premium education.
-To begin with, if your program is not accredited, you will not be able to sit for a certification exam offered by any of the previously listed certifying organizations.
-Also, accreditation will help in obtaining financial aid or loans, which are frequently not available for non-accredited colleges.
-Finally, graduating from an accredited school can make you more attractive to future employers in the Williston VT job market.
+Is the Program Accredited?
+The phlebotomist program and school you choose should be accredited by a reputable national or regional accrediting agency, for example the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
+There are a number of benefits to graduating from an accredited program in addition to a guarantee of a quality education.
+First, if your program is not accredited, you will not qualify to sit for a certification exam offered by any of the previously listed certifying organizations.
+Next, accreditation will help in obtaining loans or financial assistance, which are frequently unavailable for non-accredited schools.
+Last, earning a certificate or a degree from an accredited college can make you more attractive to potential employers in the West Rutland VT job market.